Dorothy Stratten: The Killing of the Unicorn

 Nearly every review of The Killing of the Unicorn in the U.S. press was negative.
 While few objected to Bogdanovich's attacks on Hefner and Playboy, many were skeptical of his newfound feminism, pointing out, for example, that he "seemed oblivious to his own sexist susceptibility to 'the whore/Madonna complex' in his view of women."
 The review that appeared in the Chicago Tribune, for instance, had its tone concisely summarized in the blunt headline that led off the piece, "Shabby little shocker."
 Film critic Roger Ebert, writing for the crosstown Chicago Sun-Times, managed to express empathy for Bogdanovich and the tragedy of Stratten's death, but was no less critical, stating that he could understand why Bogdanovich felt the need to write the book, "but I wish he hadn't published it."

 In an article that appeared shortly after the murder, Hefner, who was 33 years older than Stratten, used the word "friendship" to describe his relationship with her and was said to see himself as a "father figure" to the Playmate.
 The image that Hefner presented to the public as a supportive, benevolent, paternal figure to Stratten was emphasized the following spring when Playboy published her biography in its May 1981 issue.
 It was reported that Hefner had personally supervised the editing of the article.

 In 1985, when asked again about his relationship with Stratten after the release of The Killing of the Unicorn, Hefner did concede to a crucial detail that lay at the heart of Bogdanovich's allegation.
 Namely, Hefner admitted that several weeks after Stratten first arrived in Los Angeles, the two had taken a nude soak in the Jacuzzi on the Playboy Mansion grounds, the place where Bogdanovich claimed the sexual assault had occurred.
 In the same interview, while allowing that they had "hugged" in the Jacuzzi, Hefner denied having forced himself on Stratten.
-Hefner also denied, despite his reputation, that he had ever so much as made a pass at the young Canadian, suggesting that his sexual interest in Stratten had ended in the Jacuzzi after learning that she expected to become engaged to her boyfriend.
+Hefner also denied, despite his reputation, that he had ever so much as made a pass at her, suggesting that his sexual interest in Stratten had ended in the Jacuzzi after learning that she expected to become engaged to her boyfriend.
 (This conversation would have occurred approximately two months before Hefner first met Snider.)

+In 2022, Stefan Tetenbaum, Hefner's valet between 1978 and 1981, alleged on the A&E documentary series Secrets of Playboy that he and a security guard had witnessed Hefner raping Stratten in the mansion grotto before the guard told Tetenbaum to keep quiet on the incident.